twknab/workout_tracker/readme.md

 - Red slivers on input fields (upper left and right corners)

 ### Feature Upgrades to Build:
 - Add categories to workout and update forms so other workouts than just strength training may be added.
-Here's a list: ['Strength Training', 'Endurance Training', 'Balance', 'Flexibility']
+Here's a list: ['Strength Training', 'Endurance Training', 'Balance', 'Flexibility'] or activities like ['Biking', 'Run', 'Walk', 'Hiking']

 - Add notes to a workout.